abongsjoel/caesar-cipher/README.md

 > In this project, I built a simple Caesar cipher conversion algorithm

-The project built a takes a string of characters and a cipher factor and returns the caesar cipher version of the string.
+The project takes a string of characters and a cipher factor and returns the caesar cipher version of the string.

 ## Built With